Wednesday, July 31, 2019

 I got off the bus at Union Station Tacoma, and visited the Bridge of Glass, which isn't made of glass but does have glass displays.
 Someone made a tribute on the bridge for someone they hadn't met, completed with flowers, so I suspect they might have seen someone jump sadly.
 I visited the University Bookstore, then walked up and down the stairs of University of Washington Tacoma.

-[NOW: I checked later and my suspicions were confirmed unfortunately.]
+[NOW: I checked later and my suspicions were confirmed unfortunately.
+That University Bookstore has closed.]

 I took a 1 bus (Pierce Transit) a little ways until it ran out of water and broke down; the guy in front of me had a cop with images of gun and bullet holes with "I don't call 911".